Bot-detector/bot-detector/README.md

 Identifies bots by sending nearby players' information to a third-party machine learning algorithm, trained with data provided by Jagex Moderators.

---README--
-1. The files within this repo are used in conjunction with https://github.com/Bot-detector/Bot-Detector-Core-Files.
+The files within this repo are used in conjunction with https://github.com/Bot-detector/Bot-Detector-Core-Files.

 FAQ: